blablaablaa/cuda_adv_lib_capstone_project/README.md

 ### Learning about cuDNN

-The [previous project](https://github.com/alex-n-braun/coursera_cuda_at_scale) implemented an image filter for edge detection based on the Sobel operator using the _NVidia Performance Primitives_ (NPP) library.
-To learn more about cuDNN, I attempted to replace NPP elements with cuDNN elements.
+To learn more about cuDNN, I
+attempted to replace NPP elements with cuDNN elements.
 Additionally, I wanted the result to become more visually appealing, so I modified the filter to draw thicker edges and inpaint them into the original image.